General Betting Guides

 If you estimate a 60% chance and the book implies 50%, your edge is 10%.
 Over time, consistently betting positive-edge opportunities is how bankroll growth becomes mathematically possible.

-Using Implied Probability to Build a Betting Edge
+Using Implied Odds to Build a Betting Edge

 An edge refers to the bettor’s advantage over the sportsbook.